Quick Exit

 The demands of childcare can be challenging for all families.
 Shiftwork, shift changes, and overtime hours mean that PSP families can face more complex situations.
 These demands can pile up and overwhelm PSP families.

-• Evidence shows that police officers, firefighters, and paramedics and their SSOs identified shiftwork as creating childcare conflicts and negatively impacting family relationships.1,2,3
+• Evidence shows that police officers, firefighters, and paramedics and their spouse or significant other (SSOs) identified shiftwork as creating childcare conflicts and negatively impacting family relationships.1,2,3

 • Childcare is often not available outside of the standard work day so it is difficult to arrange when one or both partners work shifts.
 Alternate childcare can be expensive, and parents may rely on extended family for support.